 Are Emotional Support Animals subject to the pet policy?

 Emotional Support Animals do not have public access rights like an Assistant or Service Dog does.
 Emotional Support Animals can only be accommodated within the limites of our Pet Policy, meaning that they must travel in a hard shelled kennel within the specified dimensions and weight limits.

-Examples of medical conditions that will require a companion on a Harbour Air, Whistler Air or Saltspring Air flight include, but are not limited to, the following:
+Examples of medical conditions that require a companion on a Harbour Air, Whistler Air or Saltspring Air flight include, but are not limited to, the following:

 - Unstable cognitive challenges

 Booking, Documenting and Communication

 Our Reservations team should be contacted in advance of the travel date to request a passenger escort booking by calling 1.800.665.0212.
 Please provide our team with any relevant information that can help facilitate a smooth and comfortable check-in, boarding and in-flight experience for both the passenger and their travel companion.